Berane Airport: History

 On July 21, 1961, the Belgrade-Ivangrad tourist line to the nearby Bjelasica mountain was opened by JAT Yugoslav Airlines with a Douglas DC-3 airliner and flights in this type of aircraft with brief interruptions have been undertaken up to 1971.
 In the period from 1973 to 1974, the JNA carried out a full reconstruction and construction of asphalt-concrete runway.
-The airport is officially included in the regular transport on May 6, 1975, when he was re-opened line to Belgrade on the Fokker F227B aircraft of Zagreb-based Croatian airline Pan Adria.
+The airport is officially included in the regular transport on May 6, 1975, when he was re-opened line to Belgrade on the Fokker F227B aircraft of Zagreb-based Croatiaairline Pan Adria].
 It was a great experience for all and in a way a symbol of prestige in these areas.
 However, at the end of 1976 Pan Adria declared bankruptcy, and thus the traffic from this airport fell dramatically.
 An attempt during the early 1980s to establish lines with Slovenian Inex-Adria Airways ended in a failure; air carrier terms were too binding for the city economy, and management did not support the initiative.
 Several promotional flights were made with the Dash 7, serving as the airport's last attempt for regular traffic.
 The airport now serves general aviation, Aeroclub Ivangrad maintaining a hub.
 The Vojna Vazduhoplovna Gimnazija (Military Aeronautic Gymnasium) cadets from Mostar, Bosnia & Herzegovina historically served here.